 French Provincial Decor Tip #2: Colors

-When it comes to finding the right colors for you French provincial interior, choose a neutral background palette and add splashes of simple, faded colors.
-They will give a relax and calm atmosphere to your home.
+When it comes to finding the right colors for your French provincial interior, choose a neutral background palette and add splashes of simple, faded colors.
+They will give a relaxed and calm atmosphere to your home.
 French provincial interiors look best with pastel colors such as peach, lavender, old rose, lilac, or periwinkle.

 French Provincial Decor Tip #3: Accessories

-Just as it is the case with colors, simplicity and old romanticism should be emphasized at all time.
+Just as it is the case with colors, simplicity, and old romanticism should be emphasized at all times.
 For instance, you could arrange a pitcher and a basin on a small round table, whose long tablecloth almost touches the ground.
 A very poetic striking effect that works well with the rest of the French provincial furniture used in this room.

 Other French Provincial inspired décor, feature accessories somewhat reminiscent of the Mediterranean style: roosters, grapes, olives, lavender or sunflowers… An eclectic mix of the most striking effect.